Short Fiction by Alun Evans

 ‘Fuck sake,’ he whispers into the onslaught of the TV’s deafening volume, a delicate strand of white-yellow yolk beginning to congeal on his stubbled chin.
 ‘Never there when you want ‘em, always there when you don’t.’

 Bastien is playing Grand Theft Auto 5 when Marcus finally returns home.
-The porcelain Mickey Mouse clock — not to be trusted — asserts that it’s 5.48pm.
-Bastien’s got his headset on, is alternately cursing at, heckling, and then lecturing a twelve-year-old boy (or that’s what Timmy2004 claims he is, at least) on the intricacies and paradoxes (as Bastien puts it) involved in post-pubescent, casual inter-gender affairs (as Bastien also puts it).
+The porcelain Mickey Mouse clock — which isn’t to be trusted — asserts that it’s 5.48pm and Bastien’s got his headset on, is alternately cursing at, heckling, and then lecturing a twelve-year-old boy (or that’s what Timmy2004 claims he is, at least) on the intricacies and paradoxes (as Bastien puts it) involved in post-pubescent, casual inter-gender affairs (as Bastien also puts it).

 Occasionally, Timmy2004 will try and redirect Bastien’s focus back to the game and their current co-op killing spree, but Bastien’s not to be deterred, and as his character flies around aimlessly in a helicopter above a sunlit mountain range being chased by numerous SWAT teams, he tells Timmy2004 that he should never ever trust two girls who live together, because they will one day form a whole — a hybridised fucking demigod, if you will — and they will crush poor little Timmy2004’s teeny weeny pre-pubescent heart into so much squish that it will resemble a poorly-made and not-at-all appetising tomato soup.

 When Marcus opens the door, beckoning Eddie to follow him in, Bastien is saying ‘… we were the kind of folks who did anal least twice a week, just to make sure all the cogs were running smoothly.
-All that good stuff: tea bagging, handballing, squirting, spanking, pegging, rimming, crushing; all the showers: golden, brown, Roman, you name it.
-And you know: BDSM, CBT, DAP, ATM — you’ll learn the acronyms when you’re older little dude, don’t worry ‘bout it for now… Plus the only times we ever argued was when it was a choice between The Wire or Breaking Bad, and even then, of course, it was just one of those middle-class sarcastic meta-arguments that’s so fully aware of itself as a ridiculous argument — we’re both smirking and stoned and staring at each other’s smirks as we do the yelling, y’know what I mean? — that it isn’t even really to be classified as anything like a falling out at all.
-In short, we were tight as a witch’s arsehole, you understand me?’
+All that good stuff: tea bagging, handballing, squirting, spanking, pegging, rimming, crushing; all the showers: golden, brown, Roman, and you know: BDSM, CBT, DAP, ATM — you’ll learn the acronyms when you’re older little dude, don’t worry bout it now… Plus the only times we ever argued was when it was a choice between The Wire or Breaking Bad, and even then, of course, it was just one of those middle-class sarcastic meta-arguments that’s so fully aware of itself as a ridiculous argument — we’re both smirking and stoned and staring at each other’s smirks as we do the yelling, y’know what I mean? — that it isn’t even really to be classified as anything like a falling out at all.
+In short, we were tight as a witch’s arsehole, bruv.’

 Beside the deckchair Bastien is sprawled in — fully reclined so that he has to bend his neck at a very-painful angle to observe the onscreen police chase — is a 1-litre bottle of Jamesons.
 From what Marcus can see from the doorway, the bottle doesn’t look much in the way of full, or half-full, or even semi-full.
 In fact, it’s pretty much empty.